😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Download ShutEye For Free

 Light sleep plays a crucial role in our sleep cycle.
-It helps our muscles relax, lowers our body temperature, and slows down brain waves.
 During this stage, our body enters a state of relaxation, allowing our muscles to unwind and release tension.
 This promotes a sense of calm and prepares our body for a restful night’s sleep.

 Light sleep helps to lower our body temperature, creating the perfect conditions for deep and restorative sleep.
 When our body temperature drops, it signals to our brain that it’s time to enter a deeper stage of sleep, where our body can repair and rejuvenate itself.